Frequently asked questions

 Illion: Request a Ban

-If you need additional support, contact us at contact@truyu.com.au, and we’ll assist you through the process
+If you need additional support, contact us through the contact form on our website, and we’ll assist you through the process.

-Why does my alert show a merchant name I don't recognise?
+Why does my Truyu Alert show a merchant name I don't recognise?

-The name on your ID usage alert and credit file alert might be unfamiliar as it could have come from a third party representing the merchant.
+The name on your Truyu Alert might be unfamiliar as it could have come from a third party representing the merchant.
 Sometimes merchants use third party companies to handle transactions on their behalf.

 A merchant can also use a different name, known as its trading name, publicly instead of its legally registered name.

 I have multiple names.
-Can I use ID alerts?
+Can I use Identity Check Alerts?

 Truyu currently only matches on the name and date of birth you’ve registered with us.
-At the moment, we are only able to support one name and date of birth combination per account and one account per device.
-Make sure you register to our ID alerts feature with your most commonly used legal name, so we can catch as many cases as we can.
+At the moment, we are only able to support one name and date of birth combination per account.
+Make sure you register to Identity Check Alerts with your most commonly used legal name, so we can catch as many cases as we can.

 What if someone else has the same name as me?

-During the pilot we will only be matching on name and date of birth.
-While there is a risk of getting a match on someone else, as they would need to have the exact same first name, last name and date of birth.
+During the pilot, Identity Check Alerts will only be matching on name and date of birth.
+While there is a risk of getting a match on someone else, we believe for a pilot of this size it is unlikely, as they would need to have the exact same first name, last name and date of birth.

-If you have any concerns about this potentially being a risk for you, please contact us at contact@truyu.com.au
+If you have any concerns about this potentially being a risk for you, please contact us through the contact form on our website.

-Can I use a digital driver's licence to set up ID alerts?
+Can I use a digital driver's licence to set up Truyu Alerts?

-No. You can only use a physical driver’s licence to set up ID alerts.
+No. You can only use a physical driver’s licence to set up Truyu Alerts.

-I tried to set up ID alerts, but it says ‘One more step…’?
+I tried to set up Truyu Alerts, but it says ‘One more step…’?

 Sometimes your ID verification needs another pair of eyes for review.
 Sit tight and we’ll get back to you within 3 business days by email.

-My ID or credit file was used.
+My identity or credit file was used.
 Why was I not notified?

-• We may not have coverage of the merchant where your ID was used: Truyu is currently in its early stages and our merchant coverage for identity usage alerts monitors a majority* of Australian businesses that run identity checks using systems which match your identity information against information held by the document issuer or official record holder using third party systems.
-Banks, telcos and gambling companies are common examples of businesses that run ID checks.
-We cannot alert you when your ID is used at merchants who use an ID verification gateway service provider who is not partnered with us, or verified offline.
+• We may not have coverage of the merchant where your identity was used.
+Truyu is currently in its early stages and our merchant coverage for Identity Check Alerts and monitors a majority* of Australian businesses that run identity checks using systems which match your identity information against information held by the document issuer or official record holder using third party systems.
+Banks, telcos and gambling companies are common examples of businesses that run identity checks.
+We cannot alert you when your identity is used at merchants who use an ID verification gateway service provider who is not partnered with us, or verified offline.
 Read more about it here.

-• Let us know where your ID was used by emailing contact@truyu.com.au and we may be able to grow our network to partner with them.
+• Let us know where your identity was used by reaching out through the contact form on our website and we may be able to grow our network to partner with them.

 A change in your details